-Figure 6 shows an explanation on the 1m depth ground temperature regime in 2013 with different slope aspect and different albedos.
-All sites are spaced within 20m apart horizontally, and the data shows the borehole site at its warmest conditions.
-The south-facing slope next to the borehole site (south-east facing ridge) is much colder (average temperature -1.5°C) and snow-covered two months earlier than the borehole site.
-Higher winter ground temperature spikes such as those during early September indicate bigger penitentes developed on the south-facing slope site.
+Figure 6 shows an explanation of the one-meter depth ground-temperature regime observed in 2013 with different slope aspect and different albedos.
+All sites are spaced no more than 20m apart horizontally, and the data show the borehole site at its warmest conditions.
+The south-facing slope next to the borehole site (southeast-facing ridge) is much colder (average temperature -1.5°C) and is snow-covered two months earlier than the borehole site.
+Higher winter ground-temperature spikes such as those recorded during early September indicate that bigger penitentes developed on the south-facing slope site.
 Higher albedo (50%) at a site with the same slope aspect as that of the borehole site resulted in slightly colder temperatures than those recorded at the borehole site all year around (average temperature -1°C).
 This also indicated the importance of the surface albedo (e.g. incoming shortwave flux) for the thermal state of the permafrost ground temperature.

 4.5.
 Stable isotopes from permafrost

-Figure 7a shows results of the oxygen and hydrogen stable isotopes.
+Figure 7a shows results of the oxygen and hydrogen stable isotope analysis.
 Most of the local water sources (snow, glacier ice, cold and hot spring waters) aligned with the local meteoric water line (which has a 7.5 slope).
-However, both oxygen and hydrogen stable isotopes results from permafrost ice indicated heavier isotopes than those found in current precipitation and values off the local meteoric line.
-This indicates that the water from ice rich permafrost core is possible remained water after long time evaporation/sublimation processes (figure 7b).
-These results suggest percolation of snow meltwater that originated from the long-enduring penitentes forms as well as from well-aerated snow.
-Also, the estimated original snow isotope concentration of oxygen reaches to -13 parts per mil (ref), which could be a much heavier isotope than what is found in today’s snow precipitation.
+However, both oxygen and hydrogen stable isotope results from permafrost ice indicated heavier isotopes than those found in current precipitation and in values off those of the local meteoric line.
+This indicates that the water from the ice-rich permafrost core is possibly remained as water after long time, undergoing evaporation/sublimation processes (Figure 7b).
+These results suggest percolation of snow meltwater that originated from the long-enduring penitentes as well as from well-aerated snow.
+Consider also that the estimated original snow isotope-concentration of oxygen reaches to -13 parts per mil (ref), which could be a much heavier isotope than that found in today’s snow precipitation.
 The heavier isotopes found in the permafrost might therefore suggest more active atmospheric circulation, or a closer original source of water.

 Figure 7c shows the relationship between d-excess versus deuterium.
 The d-excess is strongly affected as evaporation or sublimation takes place.
 When humidity is low, the vapor is strongly depleted, and the deuterium excess (d) reaches or exceeds 10.
 All local water sources (snow, precipitation, groundwater) showed some relationship to higher evaporation or sublimation processes (e.g. d-excess exceeds 10).
-However, the permafrost ice samples were all below 10, which points to a more likely snow meltwater origin.
+However, the permafrost ice samples were all below 10, which points to snow meltwater as a more likely origin.

-Discussion
+5.0 Discussion